Linda Ann Haʻi Clark

-Linda Ann Haʻi Clark is an American politician serving as a member of the Hawaii House of Representatives from the 13th district.
-She was nominated to the House on July 23, 2021, by Governor David Ige.
+Linda Ann Haʻi Clark is an American politician who served as a member of the Hawaii House of Representatives from the 13th district.
+She was nominated to the House on July 23, 2021, by Governor David Ige and served until 2022.

 Career

 Outside of politics, Clark has worked as an independent process server for the Hawaii Child Support Enforcement Agency.
 She also operated the Kupono and Friends Day Care Center and was president of the Kaupo Community Association.
 Clark was appointed to the Hawaii House of Representatives in July 2021 by Governor David Ige.
-Clark serves as vice chair of the House Higher Education & Technology Committee.
+Clark served as vice chair of the House Higher Education & Technology Committee.